 - Sound studies

-History of Electronic Music Technologies in the Midwest
+History of Experimental and Electronic Music in the Midwest

 - Received school education in Engels, Saratov region (2005 – 2016)